Cirque Dev Kit Hacker Contest

 Second Place: $100 cash prize award

 All students who enter a project in the Expo will also be able to keep the development kit (A $75 value).
-To get started, use the form on this page to request a kit!

 We are also very interested in getting feedback on the development kit.
 How easy is it to use?
 Does the documentation and sample code provide all the details needed?
 We will be sending out a survey after the Expo to gather feedback, but participants can also send feedback to us at any time using the form below.